-This is a firm commitment public offering of 1,953,125 shares of our common stock, \$0.001 par value, together with warrants to purchase 1,953,125 shares of our common stock at an exercise price of 110% of the public offering price of a share of common stock and a warrant to purchase common stock in this offering.
+This is a firm commitment public offering of 1,953,125 units.
+Each unit consists of one share of our common stock, \$0.001 par value, and one warrant to purchase one share of our common stock at an exercise price of 110% of the public offering price of one unit in this offering.
+The common stock and warrants are immediately separable and will be issued separately.
+The offering also includes the shares issuable from time to time upon exercise of the warrants.

-Our common stock is currently traded on the OTC Bulletin Board under the symbol CYRXD.
+Our common stock is currently traded on the OTC Bulletin Board under the symbol CYRX.
 On May 19, 2015, we effected a reverse stock split on a 12-to-1 basis.
-On May 8, 2015, the last reported sale price for our common stock was \$7.68 per share.
-We have applied for listing of our common stock and warrants on the NASDAQ Capital Market under the symbols ["CYRX"] and [""].
-No assurance can be given that our application will be approved.
+On June 10, 2015, the last reported sale price for our common stock was \$7.68 per share.
+We received conditional approval to list our common stock and warrants on the NASDAQ Capital Market under the symbols "CYRX" and "CYRXW", respectively, subject to the satisfaction of certain conditions and meeting all of the NASDAQ Capital Market listing standards on the date of this offering.
+Such listing, however, is not guaranteed.